 - 2 teaspoons apple cider vinegar

-- 2 Tablespoons diary free milk for brushing biscuits (or more coconut cream!)
+- 2 tablespoons non-dairy milk or coconut cream, for brushing biscuits

 - Preheat oven to 425°F.

-- Stir apple cider vinegar into coconut cream and let sit to thicken (vegan buttermilk!).
+- Stir apple cider vinegar into coconut cream and let sit to thicken.

-- Whisk flours and baking powder.
-Cut shortening into flour mixture using your fingers, pastry cutter or two knives until it resembles coarse breadcrumbs.
-Add coconut cream mixture all at once and stir with a fork until the dough comes together in a cohesive mass.
+- Add coconut cream mixture all at once and stir with a fork until the dough comes together in to a shaggy dough.

 - Turn the dough out onto a lightly floured work surface, and knead it 14 times (no more no less!).
 Pat out the dough with your fingers to a 3/4" thick round or rectangle.